wadeschulz/cellmaps_hierarchyeval_experimental/Example/README.md

+# What do each example file mean and How to use them

 This folder provide examples of parameter sweeping with HiDeF

 The input to HiDeF is U2OS_5183_MUSE_batch_hard_percthre_0.2.tsv, and sweep the stability (chi) in the range of 5, 10, 15, maxresolution(maxres) is either 20 or 40.